-The early and mid 1960s were a special time in my life.
+The early and mid-1960s were a special time in my life.
 I was young, idealistic, and enthusiastic.
 There was nothing my country or I couldn't do if we put our minds to it.
-In reflecting on those glory years of my life, there were a number of fads which I experienced and defined my youth.
-In this article I share with my readers 17 significant fads of the first half of the 60s decade as I recall them.
+In reflecting on those glory years of my life, there were several fads that I experienced and defined my youth.
+In this article, I share with my readers 17 significant fads of the first half of the 1960s decade as I remember them.

 From 1960 through 1962 I finished high school, graduating in June of 1962, and then went off to college in the fall.
 American culture was starting to change.
 There were new expressions in music, dance, movies, toys, and lifestyles.
 The movement away from the conservatism of the 1950s had already begun.
 Some of the popular fads that I vividly remember from the first three years of the 60s are as follows: